Tiefland (film): Production

-Riefenstahl took the female lead role of Martha, a step that was not originally planned; however, she found no actress to her liking available at the time, and so she did it.
+Riefenstahl took the female lead role of Martha, a step that was not originally planned; however, she claimed, that she did not find an actress to her liking available at the time, and so she did it.
 Her last major role had been a decade before.
 She may have been attracted to play a dancer, as dancing was her original artistic calling.
 She later regretted the decision, as she looked much too old by her own account.
 "When I saw myself on the screen, I was embarrassed.
 There was no doubt about it, I was miscast."
 Critics seemed to agree: she was over forty, while her lover was played by the 23-year-old Franz Eichberger.

 Bernhard Minetti played Sebastian.
 Arnold Fanck, Veit Harlan and Georg Wilhelm Pabst all gave directorial assistance at one time or the other.
 Harald Reinl, who co-wrote the script, choreographed her dancing scene.
 Herbert Windt and Giuseppe Becce worked on the musical score that was inspired by Eugen d'Albert's opera.
 The camera work delivered later well-received nature shots of the Karwendel and Dolomite mountains.
 The wrestling scene of Eichberger with the only half-tamed wolf was supervised by Bernhard Grzimek.

 After the war, the film was confiscated and kept by French authorities for several years, but eventually returned to her.
 Four reels of film were missing when Riefenstahl received the film, notably the scenes shot in Spain.
 Despite efforts she failed to retrieve the missing footage.
 After its final editing, the movie was released in 1954.

 Riefenstahl deposited a quantity of unused Tiefland material with the Bundesarchiv, the German national archives.